dOrgTech/Ecosystem/README.md

 See the `Issues` section of the repository for all open bounties.

-### Bounty Curation
+### Suggest a new bounty!

-Anyone can add a bounty and (optionally) propose funding.
+Anyone can suggest a new bounty by adding an issue to this repo.

+Bounties can then be discussed and priced according to their priority, complexity and required time.
 Bounties are funded by the DAO through a proposal of intent.
 Links to these passed proposals will be added to each bounty.

 # Contribute